beitnes/listS3permissions/README.md

 # listS3permissions

+usage: listS3acls <bucket> ...

-List ACLs for a  given S3 bucket
+List ACLs for a list of S3 buckets